fmalk/codeigniter-phpunit/README.md

 Start Testing
 -------------

 The files provided here can just be overwritten on top of an existing, vanilla CI application.
-PHPUnit's `phpunit.xml` will sit besides your application's `index.php`, and hacked *system/core/CodeIgniter.php* file should overwrite the vanilla CI one.
+PHPUnit's `phpunit.xml` will sit besides your application's `index.php`, and hacked CI's *system/core* files should overwrite the vanilla CI ones.

 After that, just put your own tests in *application/tests* folder.
-A `CITestCase.php` file is provided as an util class, to be used instead of `PHPUnit_Framework_TestCase`, but you can use PHPUnit's standard classes as well.
+Utility classes `CITestCase.php` and `CIDatabaseTestCase.php` are provided to be used instead of `PHPUnit_Framework_TestCase`, but you can use PHPUnit's standard classes as well.

 As an example, a unit test for CI's Email helper would be as follows: